mildsunrise/jackpifm/README.md

 be less than 0.1%, which is too small to be heard.

-The program will print a line each time a reflow is done, indicating the adjustment factor each time, as well as the latency (more on that later).
+The program will print a line each time a reflow is done, indicating the adjustment factor each time, as well as the latency (more on that below).
 It'll print a message when the calibration phase ends; the emission should then be stable.

 ### Latency